 Here’s the video:

-Guindais’ funicular opened in 1891, in order to connect Ribeira, where the rabelo boats carrying Port wine arrived, to Batalha, a central neighbourhood of Porto and where there is road access to other Northern cities of Portugal.
+Guindais elevator in Porto opened in 1891, in order to connect Ribeira, where the rabelo boats carrying Port wine arrived, to Batalha, a central neighbourhood and where there is road access to other Northern cities of Portugal.

 In 1893, there was a serious accident caused by human mistake, resulting in the derailment of one of the vehicles, which slid down the slope almost until the beginning of the lower deck of D. Luis I bridge.
 Even though the accident didn’t cause deaths, the City Hall of Porto suspended its use.
 Guindais’ funicular was only rehabilitated under Porto 2001 – European Capital of Culture.